-The 6940 supports text and character inputs in various languages (English, German, French, Spanish, Italian, Portuguese, Russian, Nordic, and Greek).
-Inputting textual or character information into the IP phone UI can be done using the dialpad on the phone or by using the on-screen keyboard.
-The 6940 provides on-screen international (QWERTY), French (AZERTY), German (QWERTZ), Russian, and Greek keyboard layouts.
+The 6930 supports text and character inputs in various languages (English, German, French, Spanish, Italian, Portuguese, Russian, Nordic, and Greek).
+Inputting textual or character information into the IP phone UI can be done using the dialpad on the phone.
 You can configure the Input Language feature using the Mitel Web UI or the IP phone UI.